 - Developing and implementing procedures to establish a transparent and consistent approach to permission compliance.

-- Conducting desktop assessments and field inspections across a range of permission types to ensure that they are complied with.
+- Conducting audits of Crown of Thorns permissions to ensure they are complied with.

 What can you do?